KLHC

-KLHC (1350 AM) is a multicultural radio station licensed to serve Bakersfield, California which broadcast a Punjabi format.
-1350 AM simulcasts on KIID 1470 AM in Sacramento, KWRU 1300 AM in Fresno, and KOBO 1450 AM in Yuba City.
+KLHC (1350 AM) is a multicultural radio station licensed to Bakersfield, California, United States, which broadcast a Punjabi format.
+KLHC simulcasts on KIID 1470 AM in Sacramento, KWRU 1300 AM in Fresno, and KOBO 1450 AM in Yuba City.
 Since 2005 the Punjabi/Indian community has increased significantly in Bakersfield.
 Punjabi-Americans are in trucking and small business in big numbers.